guettli/learning-kubernetes-log/README.md

 What are the do's and don'ts of cloud-native applications?
 I think an application should not need a block device.
 This means you don't need things like Ceph or Longhorn.
 And I think an app should not need any persistent volumne.
 Write the data to a s3 like object store (like minio).

 This means PersistentVolumne and PVC exist, but this is not needed if you write cloud-native applications.

----

-vscode has Kubernetes YAML support.
-Even with auto-complete.
-Nice.

----

-Some years ago, while fighting with config-management with SaltStack I had a "vision": Config-management with SaltStack, Ansible ... is nice, but it would be much better if you had a relational database schema, and instead of writing YAML files, you could use SQL (or a web-GUI) to define your desired state.
-I am happy that I never started to implement this "vision".
-Because Kubernetes is this vision.
-Except that it is not SQL, but nevertheless Kubernetes provides this well defined schema.
-I like it.

----

-I see experienced people struggling with Kubernetes.
-They have 20 years experience in IT.
-This means they were able to do their IT work 20 years without kubernetes.
-They are experts, but they struggle to except/adapt/enbrace Kubernetes.

-Young people are more open to now things.
-This is normal for mammals.

----

-Wow, three great books about SRE are available for free: https://sre.google/books/ (I read the first one in 2018)

----

-The #kubernetes-users Slack channel is great.
-You get profound answers during several minutes (not always, but often).
-From time to time I try to answer questions, too.
-Although I don't know much yet, sometimes I can help.

----

-You want to use a managed kubernetes, but you are unsure which provider to choose?
-Kubernetes is an open source project.
-I think it makes sense to choose a provider who contributes much to it.

-Here is a chart of contributions per company: https://k8s.devstats.cncf.io/d/9/companies-table?orgId=1

-Conclusion: I think I will use Google (GKE) or Azure (AKE).
-Not AWS.